 Accommodations: SpringHill Suites by Marriott Ridgecrest

 Fresh off a flight, you’ll want to use this first leg of the trip to position yourself closer to Death Valley, while keeping the driving time manageable.
-Nestled at the crossroads of three major highways and less than three hours from several of Southern California’s major attractions, Ridgecrest is the perfect base camp to start a desert adventure.
+Ridgecrest lies at the junction of three major highways, making it an ideal starting point for a California Desert Road Trip.
+Located less than three hours from top Southern California attractions, it’s the perfect base camp for your desert adventure.
 The surrounding California high desert is popular for off-roading, rock climbing, and hiking.
-With the largest concentration of Native American petroglyphs in the western hemisphere, a living ghost town, and several geological attractions, it’s no surprise that Ridgecrest has also captured Hollywood’s attention as a desirable filming location.
+Ridgecrest is home to the largest concentration of Native American petroglyphs in the Western Hemisphere.
+It also features a living ghost town and stunning geological wonders.
+With its rugged desert charm, Ridgecrest has become a sought-after filming location, attracting Hollywood productions.

 Leg 2: Ridgecrest to Death Valley National Park